prasys/sklearn_tutorial/README.md

 ## Notebook Listing

+If you have followed the installation instructions to run on your laptop, start `JupyterLab`:
 ```
 jupyter lab
 ```
 Then navigate the directory structure.
 The notebooks are under the directory `notebooks`.
-Click on `index.ipynb` to get started.
+Click on `Index.ipynb` to get started.